dogtail9/ProjectTemplateTutorial/README.md

 We are done with the command step of this tutorial.

 ## Step 6 : Create a custom item template
+Let's create an item template with a custom tool to generate C # code from Json data.
 If you skiped the fifth step in this tutorial you can download the code from the [Commands](https://github.com/dogtail9/ProjectTemplateTutorial/releases) release and start the tutorial here.

 ### Item template
+First we need the item template project.

 ![Create blank solution](Images/0080_ItemTemplate/0010.PNG)

 *Add an item template project to the ProjectTemplates folder*